fr1t2/docs.theqrl.org/_docs/developers/privateNetwork.md

 ## Configuring config.yml

 In order to run a private chain, you need to create `~/.qrl/config.yml` with following content at minimum.
-See

 ```yml
 genesis_difficulty: 500
 mining_enabled: True